jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### getUserPic

 this method will return user pic if the user with the email exists,
-if not false is returned
+if not false is returned.

+Parameters:
+- $email: string email of the user

+The method returns the pic path or false boolean
 ```php
     public function getUserPic(string $email): string|bool
     {